Finding an Advisor

 SCHEDULING AN APPOINTMENT

-Students enrolled in our college should schedule appointments by using the SSC scheduling software.
+Students enrolled in our college should schedule appointments by using the Navigate scheduling software.
 More details are available on our Advising Appointments page.

 Students should learn their individual faculty advisor's preference for appointments.
 This can include anything from dropping in during office hours or calling the department to schedule a meeting time.
 Students can see their assigned advisor's name by checking the 'Advisor' box of their Student Center, within MyBGSU.